PureMagic: A Dynamic Scheduler for Lattice Surgery

 \subsection{Compatibility with other codes and execution models}

-Although we present the Pure Magic architecture in the context of the surface code, the conceptual approach is not code specific.
-Any scheme in which magic states may be cultivated locally (e.g. with color codes and other codes~\cite{yoder2025tourgrossmodularquantum, steane1996qec}) could adopt a similar strategy.
-The key requirement is that ancillary space dedicated to routing be reallocated towards cultivation.
+Although we present the PureMagic architecture in the context of the surface code, the conceptual approach is not code-specific.
+The two key requirements are that magic states can be cultivated locally within a single logical-qubit, and that cultivation is interruptible without corrupting the broader computation.
+Any QECC satisfying these requirements (e.g. color codes~\cite{bombin2006topological} and other topological codes~\cite{yoder2025tourgrossmodularquantum, steane1996qec}) could benefit from repurposing ancillary routing space for cultivation.

-Similarly, execution models beyond Pauli Basis Computation (PBC) can also leverage the Pure Magic architecture.
-Direct gate execution frameworks, or hybrid PBC-gate models may exhibit higher intrinsic parallelism than the benchmarks studied here, suggesting that the relative advantage of Pure Magic could be larger in those contexts.